Derivator Six-Functor-Formalisms -- Construction II: Preliminaries for the construction of the derivator six-functor-formalism (multi-case)

 \section{Preliminaries for the construction of the derivator six-functor-formalism (multi-case)}

-In this section the discussion in the previous section will be repeated making the necessary modifications to include to multi-case, needed later to include the monoidal structure into the derivator six-functor-formalism.
+In this section, the discussion in the previous section will be repeated, making the necessary modifications to include the multi-case, needed later to include the monoidal structure into the derivator six-functor-formalism.
 It should be skipped on a first reading.

-Let $\mathcal{S}$ be a category with compactifications, and $\SSS^{\op}$ the pre-multiderivator represented by $\mathcal{S}^{\op}$ with its natural multicategory structure encoding the product.
-Let $\DD \rightarrow \SSS^{\op}$ be a fibered multiderivator with domain $\Dirlf$, satisfying axioms (F1)--(F6) and also (F4m)--(F5m).
+Let $\mathcal{S}$ be a category with compactifications, and $\SSS^{\op}$ the symmetric pre-multiderivator represented by $\mathcal{S}^{\op}$ with the symmetric multicategory structure \ref{PAROPMULTCAT}.
+Let $\DD \rightarrow \SSS^{\op}$ be a fibered multiderivator with domain $\Invlf$, satisfying axioms (F1)--(F6) and also (F4m)--(F5m).